ed-ge/ed-ge-vscode-extension/Architecture.md

   - extension.ts switches on 'object'.
 It calls setInfo on the static CatCodingPanel treeView setInfo reference.

-  - SceneTreeDataProvider sets its info to the scese data.
+  - SceneTreeDataProvider sets its info to the scene data.
 It calls its internal refresh function

   - SceneTreeDataProvider refreshes and getChildren is called with a null argument.
 It returns an array of thenable references to each scene